Mahasvan/ServerStatistic/README.md

 ## Usage
 - For the server, do `pip install fastapi uvicorn psutil` and run the server.py script.
-- For build instructions, I'm 'Working on it.
+- For build instructions, I'm Working on it.